microsoft/botbuilder-dotnet/libraries/Microsoft.Bot.PublishValidation/README.md

 - **AllowSpacesInProjectName**:
     - Possible values: 'true' or 'false'
     - Description: No spaces in the Project's name (this is due to a [bug in .NET/Azure](https://github.com/aspnet/websdk/issues/237))
+- **BotFileName**:
+    - Posible values: Any string that represents a .bot file's name.
+    - Description: A specific .bot file's name.
 - **AppSecret**:
-    - Possible values: If necessary, environment variable name, following the format "$(ENV_VAR)".
+    - Possible values: If necessary, environment variable name, following the format `$(ENV_VAR)`.
     - Description: Environment variable with the secret key to decrypt the .bot file, in case it's necessary.
 - **NotRequireBotFile**:
     - Possible values: 'true' or 'false'